AppsByJoe/gym-subscription-manager/readme.md

    interaction simultaneously since I couldn't solve how to empty a database before running the program in a unit test.
    <br></br>
-4. I only came across this problem once early on while I was building my project, but just in case_: if the vaadin UI does not populate the tables with Client data, stop the program, drop database tables, Maven clean + package rebuild, then run again.
+4. I only came across this problem a single time early on while I was building my project, but just in case: if the vaadin UI does not populate the tables with Client data, stop the program, drop database tables, Maven clean + package rebuild, then run again.